YannDavidson/sanjuan-ai/README.md

-# SanJuan AI
+# SanJuan AI KB (Knowledge Base)

-**SanJuan AI** is an AI-native civic intelligence platform for Puerto Rico, starting in San Juan and expanding island-wide.
+**SanJuan AI KB** is an AI-native civic intelligence platform for Puerto Rico, starting in San Juan and expanding island-wide.
 The goal is to help residents, founders, visitors, government partners, and local organizations find trustworthy, bilingual, up-to-date information about Puerto Rico through a modern AI assistant and public data layer.

 > Modern Caribbean Intelligence — built for Puerto Rico first.